bagarozzi/minikube-examples/readme.md

 ## Installation
 To install Minikube, follow the instructions on the [Minikube installation page](https://minikube.sigs.k8s.io/docs/start/).
+Follow the instructions for downloading and installing Minikube, the installation page contains various useful commands for Kubectl and Minikube.
+You can also follow the examples included in the page.

 Then install Kubectl, the Kubernetes command-line tool, by following the instructions on the [Kubectl installation page](https://kubernetes.io/docs/tasks/tools/install-kubectl/).